everis-innolab/insight-client/README.md

 License
 ---------------

 This code is released under the MIT License.
-Please see [LICENSE.txt](LICENSE.txt) for the full text.
+Please see [LICENSE](LICENSE) for the full text.